aforward9600/pokemonpalette/README.md

 - Stat-down moves no longer have a 25% miss chance in AI matches.
 - A pkmn plays its cry to signal the last turn of using a trapping move like wrap/clamp/etc
+- Trapping moves nerfed big time to prevent the new AI from cheesing them:
+  - switching out of a trapping move ends it immediately and wastes its user's turn
+  - trapping moves have reduced priority like Counter
 - Trainer ai routine #1 (recognition of stats, hp, and conditions) has been modified
   - using a move with a dream eater effect is heavily discouraged against non-sleeping opponents
   - using a move with a dream eater effect is slightly encouraged against a sleeping opponent